-Figure 1.2 illustrates the levels of biological organization.
-Note that, at the bottom of the figure, atoms join together to form the molecules that make up a cell.
+Life can be organized in a hierarchy of levels (Fig. 1.2).
+Note that, at the very base of this organization, atoms join together to form the molecules, which in turn make up a cell.
 A cell is the smallest structural and functional unit of an organism.
 Some organisms, such as bacteria, are single-celled organisms.
 Humans are multicellular, because they are composed of many different types of cells.
-A nerve cell is one of the types of cells in the human body.
-It has a structure suitable to conducting a nerve impulse.
+For example, the structure of nerve cells in the human body allows these cells to conduct nerve impulses.